Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 <!---END-->

-To assign column name explicitly, pass it as an argument.
+To assign a column name explicitly, pass it as an argument.

 <!---FUN createColumnAccessorRenamed-->